shossa3/AmpML/README.md

 ROC Curves for each class - True Positive Rate vs False Positive Rate
 ![Figure_3](https://github.com/user-attachments/assets/a648d0e0-64c5-4c96-ae78-edf5adcc0c4d)

-I used the sklearn ROC extension to multiclass for this dataset.  <br />
+I used the sklearn ROC extension to multiclass for this dataset.
+See below for the classification metrics.  <br />

 Classification metrics:  <br /> <img width="526" alt="Screenshot 2025-01-15 at 12 43 58 PM" src="https://github.com/user-attachments/assets/a291255e-8bdb-4288-ae32-0028baf6a7df" />